PrestaShop/docs/src/content/1.7/modules/hooks/list_of_hooks.md

 actionCategoryAdd
 :
-    When a category is created
+    Invoked when a category is created

     Located in: /classes/Category.php

 actionCategoryDelete
 :
-    When a category is deleted
+    Invoked when a category is deleted

     Located in: /classes/Category.php

 actionCategoryUpdate
 :
-    When a category is modified
+    Invoked when a category is modified

     Located in: